tpoisot/autocomplete-bibtex/README.md

 - Reload references in real time
 - Uses autocomplete-+ v.
 2
 - Press `ctrl-alt-p` to see the content of the citation key under the cursor
+- Press `ctrl-alt-b` to see a pane with all the references - clicking on a reference adds it under the cursor

 ## Screenshot